 Best Low Cost HR Outsourcing: Online HR Software

 We recommend online HR software as best for those who want an end-to-end solution and don’t mind serving as their own HR/payroll professional.
 HR software will typically have the lowest price options for small business HR outsourcing.
-HR software has the labor and compliance information built in, and includes the added benefit of managing all your employee data, from new hire paperwork to benefits and payroll in one place.
-See an example below from Gusto:
+HR software has the labor and compliance information built in and includes the added benefit of managing all your employee data, from new hire paperwork to benefits and payroll in one place.

 Online HR Software Pricing